 Have you ever been stuck at home for long periods of time?
 If you’re reading this, you probably have.
 The Coronavirus pandemic closed down much of the US for months, and now we’re all practicing safe social distancing.
 This period gave me a lot of insight on fun activities to do at home.

-Hey there, are you sitting at home like I am and looking for some activities to do?
-In this post, I’m going to talk about some of my favorite activities to do from home that cost little to nothing.
-In times like these during a quarantine, we have to find things we can do so that we don’t go nuts!
+In this post, I’m going to talk about some of my favorite fun activities to do at home that cost little to nothing.
+When stuck at home, we have to find things to do, especially at a low cost, to keep us busy.

-Let’s take a look at low-cost activities to do from home so you can save money!
+Let’s take a look at fun activities to do from home that are free or cheap to do so that you can save money!

 If you don’t have any board games or want to play board games with friends online, you can play online at Board Game Arena.
 There are tons of games here for friends and family activities.

 2. Game with MMORPGs

 When you’re at home, playing a free or low-cost MMORPG (Massive Multiplayer Online Roleplaying Game) might be perfect for you.
 These are games like World of Warcraft and Final Fantasy 14.
 For sci-fi lovers, you could play EVE Online or Elite Dangerous.

 The games mentioned have varying ways of paying for them.
 For example, Final Fantasy 14 has a one-time purchase plus $15 per month to be able to play.
 If that’s not in your budget, EVE Online is free to download, and limited play is also free.
 To open up all of the game, you can pay $15 per month.

 3. Watch Shows and Movies